GoogleContainerTools/jib-extensions/first-party/jib-native-image-extension-maven/README.md

         <properties>
           <!-- Normally you won't need to set this.
 Let us know if the extension
                fails to auto-detect the binary name. -->
-          <imageName>my-binary-name<imageName>
+          <imageName>my-binary-name</imageName>
         </properties>
       </pluginExtension>
 ```

 ## Troubleshooting

-Keep in mind that a native image is not portable unlike Java bytecode.
+Unlike Java bytecode, a native image is not portable but platform-specific.
 The Native Image Maven Plugin doesn't support cross-compilation, so the native-image binary should be built on the same architecture as the runtime architecture.
 Otherwise, you may get into a puzzling error:

 ```
 $ docker run -it --rm native-hello